 Elected to Denver City Council in 2015, and re-elected in 2019, Councilwoman Stacie Gilmore represents Far Northeast Denver District 11, also known as the Front Door to Denver.
 Stacie is a proud third-generation Coloradan, who believes citizens deserve to live in a community that has smart economic growth, jobs that lead to careers, and a beautiful neighborhood where the quality of life supports their health and well-being.
-She was elected to the leadership role of President Pro Tem of the Denver City Council in 2018, re-elected to this position in 2019, and has served as the President of City Council since July 2020.
+She was elected to the leadership role of President Pro Tem of the Denver City Council in 2018, re-elected to this position in 2019, and served as the President of City Council from July 2020 until July 2022.

 Councilwoman Gilmore is honored to have led and/or co-sponsored the following initiatives and city-wide ordinances: